ssbc/private-group-spec/group/group-id/README.md

 ## Using `group_id`

-Because what this id is referencing is obfuscated, it's safe to use in public (e.g. refernce or link to it from a public post)
+Because what this id is referencing is obfuscated, it's safe to use in public (e.g. refernece or link to it from a public post)

 We also use this in the `content.recps` field of classic messages.